bashrc2/epicyon/README.md

 python3 epicyon.py --nickname jon --domain somedomain.net --availability ready
 ```

 With roles, skills and availability defined tasks may then be automatically assigned to the relevant people, or load balanced as volunteers come and go and complete pieces of work.
+Orgbots may collect that information and rapidly assemble a viable organization from predefined schemas.
+This is the way to produce effective non-hierarchical organizations which are also transient with no fixed bureaucracy.